Pittsburgh Steelers vs. Chicago Bears NFL Week 9 Odds, Plays and Insights for November 8, 2021

 Over/under insights

-- Pittsburgh and its opponents have gone over the current 40-point total in four of seven games (57.1%) this season.
+- Pittsburgh's games this season have gone over 40 points four of seven times.

-- Chicago and its opponents have combined to score more than 40 points in four of nine games this season.

-- Monday's over/under is 5.7 points higher than the combined 34.3 PPG average of the two teams.

-- This contest's over/under is 4.7 points under the 44.7 these two squads combine to give up per game in 2020.
+- These two squads surrender a combined 44.7 points per game, 4.7 more than this contest's over/under.

-- The average total in Steelers games this season is 43.9, 3.9 points above Monday's over/under of 40.
+- The Steelers and their opponents have scored an average of 43.9 points per game in 2020, 3.9 more than Monday's total.

-- The 44.3 PPG average total in Bears games this season is 4.3 points more than this game's over/under.
+- The 40-point over/under for this game is 4.3 points below the 44.3 points per game average total in Bears games this season.

 Steelers stats and trends

-- In Pittsburgh's seven games this season, it has three wins against the spread.
+- Pittsburgh has three wins against the spread in seven games this year.

-- Pittsburgh's games this year have gone over the total in two out of seven opportunities (28.6%).
+- Pittsburgh's games this year have gone over the point total two times in seven opportunities (28.6%).

-- In games that Pittsburgh piles up more than 357.5 yards, the team is 2-0 against the spread and 2-0 overall.
+- When Pittsburgh churns out over 357.5 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Steelers have six giveaways this season, while the Bears have eight takeaways.
+- This year, the Steelers have six turnovers, two fewer than the Bears have takeaways (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Pittsburgh's matchup with the Bears.